Weather API Integration

 """

-Production-ready async fetch with strict validation, fallback chain, and audit logging.
+Async fetch with strict validation, a primary->fallback endpoint chain,

 """